Hiring Red Flags for Homebuilders

 1. Vague or Overhyped Resumes

-If their resume screams “Top Producer” but doesn’t back it up with numbers, pause.
+If their resume screams “Top Producer” but does not back it up with numbers, pause.

-- Tenure in each role (if they bounce every 6-12 months, that’s a pattern)
+• Tenure in each role (job-hopping every 6–12 months is a pattern)

-If they’ve sold in your space, they should have the receipts.
-Don’t accept “helped increase sales”—ask by how much?
+If they have sold in your space, they should have the receipts.
+Do not accept “helped increase sales”—ask by how much?

 2. Slow or Sloppy Communication

-If they take three days to respond to an interview invite or don’t follow instructions during scheduling, guess what?
+If they take three days to respond to an interview invite or ignore instructions when scheduling, guess what?
+They will treat buyers the same way.

 3. No Research on Your Company

-You know you’ve got a hiring red flag when they show up asking, “So what do you build again?”
+You know you have a red flag when they show up asking, “So what do you build again?”

 During the Interview: Pay Attention to What They Don’t Say

-Ask them why they left previous roles and listen carefully.
-If every answer starts with “They didn’t support me” or “The leads were bad,” you’re hearing a hiring red flag.
+Ask why they left previous roles and listen carefully.
+If every answer begins with “They didn’t support me” or “The leads were bad,” you are hearing a red flag.

-🚨 Why it matters: You want someone who takes ownership.
-I always say, accountability is the gateway to performance.
+Why it matters: You want someone who takes ownership.
+Accountability is the gateway to performance.

 5. Charm Without Process

-I’ve seen a lot of candidates who can talk circles around an interviewer—but can’t explain how they close a sale.
+Some candidates can talk circles around an interviewer but cannot explain how they close a sale.

 Ask: “Walk me through your sales process from first contact to contract.”

-If they get lost in fluffy answers and skip over the actual how, they may be all sizzle and no steak.
+If they get lost in vague answers and skip the how, they may be all sizzle and no steak.

 6. Weak Roleplay Performance